NCAR/NHUG/docs/blog/posts/2024-03-04-vscode-jupyter.md

 For NCAR, you can use VSCode as a less feature rich alternative to Jupyterhub.
 It doesn't have all of the functionality of Jupyterhub but can run the same notebooks with kernels that are available on Derecho, Casper, or your own custom environments.

 VSCode is available for NCAR issued laptops in the *Self Service* application.
+You can find more information about VSCode and download it here: [VSCode](https://code.visualstudio.com/)

 # Extensions